Lighthouses of the United States: New Jersey

 - * Statue

 ft (93 m) monumental sculpture certainly needs no description.
-The torch
+Google

 of the statue was originally designed as a navigation beacon, and it was

 so used until 1902.
-The Statue of Liberty is one of America's best known
+The Statue of Liberty (Liberty Enlightening the World by its official name) is one of America's best known

 ferry (toll) from Battery Park, Manhattan, and from Liberty State Park,